Occupational Therapy

 What is occupational therapy?

-Occupational therapy can help improve motor skills, sensory skills and cognitive skills.
-Occupational therapy may be done in combination with other therapies, including physical therapy and speech therapy.
-Patients who get OT treatment may have an injury, disability, illness or condition that limits their function.
+Occupational therapists help people of all ages improve their motor, sensory and cognitive skills.
+Occupational therapy (OT) may be done in combination with other therapies, including physical therapy and speech therapy.
+People who get OT treatment may have an injury, disability, illness or condition that limits their function.
 People with the following conditions may get occupational therapy:

 • Birth injuries or birth defects